 Up to 40 students from a range of countries attend.
 The Research Seminar is an intensive week of research training for students about to enter or in the first year of their PhD.

 Early social development: An embodied, ecological, and intersubjective approach

-Collaborative research between Professpr Koichi Negayama and his team at Waseda University, including Professor Keiko Momose, and Dr Jonathan Delafield-Butt at the University of Strathclyde conducting the world’s first motion-capture analysis of cultural differences between Japan and Scotland in infant-adult interactions.
-This project is funded by the Japan Society for the Promotion of Science and grants from Waseda University and the University of Strathclyde.
-The first paper from this project is available free to download from Frontiers in Psychology.
+Collaborative research between Professor Koichi Negayama and his team at Waseda University, including Professor Keiko Momose, and Prof Jonathan Delafield-Butt at the University of Strathclyde conducted the world’s first motion-capture analysis of cultural differences between Japan and Scotland in infant-adult interactions.
+This project was funded by the Japan Society for the Promotion of Science and grants from Waseda University and the University of Strathclyde.
+The main paper from this project is available free to download from Frontiers in Psychology.
 This work is ongoing through shared editorial work bridging anthropology and primatology with child psychology for improved understanding of children’s social and emotional development, and how this can best be supported professionally in early childhood education.

 Saudi ArabiaProfessional Development Programme